-Calcium pyrophosphate arthritisCalcium pyrophosphate dihydrate deposition disease; CPPD disease; Acute CPPD arthritis; Pseudogout; Pyrophosphate arthropathy; Chondrocalcinosis
+Calcium pyrophosphate arthritisCalcium pyrophosphate dihydrate deposition disease; CPPD disease; Acute/chronic CPPD arthritis; Pseudogout; Pyrophosphate arthropathy; Chondrocalcinosis

 Calcium pyrophosphate dihydrate (CPPD) arthritis is a joint disease that can cause attacks of arthritis.
 Like gout, crystals form in the joints.
 But in this arthritis, the crystals are not formed from uric acid.